HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 For more information on image use and weight, see the [Page Weight](./page-weight) chapter.

-#### Alt attributes
+#### `alt` attributes

-The image alt attribute provides information about the image for those who, for whatever reason, cannot view it.
+The image `alt` attribute provides information about the image for those who, for whatever reason, cannot view it.
 Its primary purpose is accessibility.
 Search engines also use the tag for indexing images since they can provide useful content.
 Therefore, alt tags are considered when serving and ranking images in search engine result pages.

 {{ figure_markup(
   image="percentage-of-img-alt-attributes-present.png",